iree-org/iree/docs/developing_iree/profiling_with_tracy.md

 The percentages column to the left of the disassembly shows where time is being spent.
-This is unique to the sampling data (ghost zones) and has no equivalent in the instrumentation data (normal zones).
-Here is what we get clicking on the corresponding normal zone:
+This is unique to the sampling data (ghost zones) and has no equivalent in the instrumentation data (instrumentation zones).
+Here is what we get clicking on the corresponding instrumentation zone:

-![normal zone source
+![instrumentation zone source
 view](https://gist.githubusercontent.com/bjacob/ff7dec20c1dfc7d0fc556cc7275bca9a/raw/fe4e22ca0301ebbfd537c47332a4a2c300a417b3/tracy_normal_zone_info.jpeg)

 This still has a 'Source' button but that only shows the last C++ caller that